Financial Advisor Leads: The Complete System

 True cost per client: $2,500-$5,000

-Now factor in your time.
-If you're spending 3 hours per lead (researching, calling, leaving voicemails, following up, meeting), that's 150 hours for 1-2 clients.
-Your effective hourly rate: $33-$67 per hour.
-You're making less than a junior associate at a law firm.
+Now add your time.
+If you spend 3 hours per lead (researching, calling, following up, meeting), that's 150 hours for 1-2 clients.
+Your effective hourly rate: $33-$67.
+You're making less than a junior associate.

-The problem isn't the leads themselves.
+The problem isn't the leads.
 It's the model.
-You're buying a commodity that's been resold multiple times.
-The prospect has no relationship with you, no reason to trust you, and no urgency to act.
-You're starting from behind on every conversation.
+You're buying a commodity resold multiple times.
+The prospect has no relationship with you.
+No reason to trust you.
+No urgency to act.
+You start from behind on every conversation.

-The Webinar Myth: Webinars build authority, but authority without a system is just vanity metrics.
+Webinars build authority.
+But authority without a system is vanity metrics.
 You need a mechanism that turns webinar attendance into booked appointments.
-Most advisors host webinars, collect email addresses, and then... nothing.
+Most advisors host webinars, collect emails, and then... nothing.
 No follow-up sequence.
 No conversion funnel.
 No system.

-The real issue: these "strategies" are tactics without a system.
+The real issue: these "strategies" are tactics without systems.
 They're activities without measurement.
 They're efforts without predictable outcomes.

 The Branded Lead Framework: How Top Advisors Actually Generate Leads